vanandsh/DSCI_522_Group405/doc/final_report.md

 # Limitations

 Our project has a few limitations.
-First,t he data we have does not capture the season and months of the year.
+First, the data we have does not capture the season and months of the year.
 There could be a high correlation between the prices and the season of the year.
 In particular seasons and holidays, we can expect tourist inflows to be much higher than normal thereby inflating the listing prices.
-As well, the prices of Airbnb listings fluctuate throughout the year, whichis not captured and limits us from probing into this further.
+As well, the prices of Airbnb listings fluctuate throughout the year, which is not captured and limits us from probing into this further.
 Finally, a rating feature would have helped our models to predict the prices better.
 In the dataset we are using, we do have reviews but it would require us to do